 The English version of this brochure is published 2015 online only.
+In August 2024 the title was updated to "Genes and People".

-©2014 Max Planck Institute for Molecular Genetics, Berlin
+©2014 ©2024 Max Planck Institute for Molecular Genetics, Berlin www.molgen.mpg.de

-www.molgen.mpg.de

 We thank all authors as well as all former and current staff members who supported us with their pictures and their memories, thus enabling the realization of this brochure.
 The following pictures are printed by courtesy of